 Following is the pictorial representation of message flow in rabbit direct exchange.

-In rabbitmq, fanout exchange routes messages to all of the queues that are bound to it.
+In rabbitmq, fanout exchange will route messages to all of the queues that are bound to it.

 Following is the pictorial representation of message flow in rabbitmq fanout exchange.

-In rabbitmq, topic exchange does a wildcard match between the routing key and the routing pattern specified in the binding.
+In rabbitmq, topic exchange will perform a wildcard match between the routing key and the routing pattern specified in the binding to publish a messages to queue.

 Following is the pictorial representation of message flow in rabbitmq topic exchange.